Visakhapatnam district: History

 During the British rule in India, Visakhapatnam emerged as a district in the year 1802.
 Chicacole (present-day Srikakulam) which was in Visakhapatnam district was incorporated into Ganjam when the latter was formed as a district.
 On 1 April 1936, Bihar and Orissa Province was split to form Bihar Province and Orissa Province.
 Parts of the Vizagapatam district (i.e., Nabarangpur, Malkangiri, Koraput, Jeypore, Rayagada etc.) and the Ganjam district (excluding Chicacole division) of Madras Presidency were transferred to Orissa Province along with portions of the Vizagapatam Hill Tracts Agency and Ganjam Hill Tracts Agency.
 The Chicacole division (i.e., Ichchapuram, Palasa, Tekkali, Pathapatnam and Srikakulam) was merged with Visakhapatnam district.

 Later, in 1950, Srikakulam district was carved out from the erstwhile Visakhapatnam district.
 In 1979, part of the district was split to form Vizianagaram district.
 Visakhapatnam district is currently a part of the Red corridor.

-On 3 April 2022, Government of Andhra Pradesh has created 13 new districts in the state, hence the district was once again divided into three i.e., Visakhapatnam, Anakapalli and Alluri Sitharama Raju districts.
+On 3 April 2022, Government of Andhra Pradesh created 13 new districts in the state, hence the district was once again divided into three i.e., Visakhapatnam, Anakapalli and Alluri Sitharama Raju districts.
+This made Vizag the only district with 90% urban population in AP.